Start9Labs/documentation/site/source/user-manual/backups/backup-create.rst

     .. figure:: /_static/images/config/embassy_backup3.png
         :width: 60%

-After backup, you will receive a notification that the backup was successful, and you will see the latest backup date and time appear on the Embassy tab.
+When the backup is complete, you will receive a notification.
+If successful, you will see the date and time of your most recent backup updated under "Backups" in the Embassy tab.

     .. figure:: /_static/images/config/embassy_backup4.png
         :width: 60%